nflechner/nadjaflechner.com/main.md

 ## About me {#about-me style="color: #34495e; border-bottom: 2px solid #3498db; padding-bottom: 5px"}

+I am an AI safety researcher, figuring out what to do next to make AI be safe and useful.

-I am an AI safety researcher, currently working as a Resident at Mantic.
-We are building an AI superforecaster, and my role is best be described as a research scientist.
+Until January 2025, I was a Resident at Mantic.
+Mantic's goal is to create an AI superforecaster, and my role was best described as a research scientist.

 Before Mantic, I focused on strategic underperformance on evaluations (sandbagging) by AI systems.
-This started MATS, and I continued working on this with a grant from the AI Safety Fund from the Frontier Model Forum.
+This started at MATS, and I continued working on this with a grant from the AI Safety Fund from the Frontier Model Forum.

 I'm also a co-founder and board member at ENAIS (European Network for AI Safety), working to improve AI safety activities and coordination in Europe.